wafer-bw/jittermon/README.md

 ### Refactor
   - collapse p2platency peer and grpcpeer into one package
     - can implement a separate httppeer
-    - parent GRPC peer abstraction may not be necessary
+    - parent GRPC peer abstraction may not be necessary? can maybe live in main?
   - improve unit testability by having samplers emit samples to a channel
     - any type that emits samples should satisfy a specific interface for it
   - simplify recorder interface by using interface assertion to